envatic/vue3-web3modal/README.md

 `active` is a `boolean` ref, determines if user the user has connected his wallet and everything is set;

-`error` is a `ref` containing and errors accounted, you can use it to determine everythis is going ok
+`error` is a `ref` containing errors encountered, you can use it to determine if everythiing is going ok
 ```js
 import { useActiveWeb3Vue } from "vue3-web3modal";
 import {watch} from vue;